Atopic Dermatitis in Adults: Impact on Sexuality

 Quality of life

 Skin conditions impact quality of life.
 They are not well understood by the general public.
 Visible skin areas affected by atopic dermatitis can be unsightly, uncomfortable and itchy.
 Many feel self-conscious as if everyone is staring at them.
-This can interfere with work school, social life, and general health.
+This can interfere with work

 Everyone wants to feel attractive.
 With skin conditions, there can be negative effects on self-perceived sexual attractiveness and self-confidence, sexual functioning and sexual relationships.
 People want to feel attractive.2 Support services and education can offer people with AD ways to improve quality of life.
 Techniques can be learned to foster good communication skills and self- confidence when talking with friends and partners about their skin condition.